Hunar-Bhatia-afk/HunarBhatia-langgraph-mat496/README.md

 ## *Lesson 5-:*

-ChatGPT said:

 In this video, I explored the concept of Time Travel in LangGraph, which enables us to revert to a previous state of the graph, re-run specific nodes, or modify inputs before resuming execution.
-It’s essentially like reverse debugging — instead of just pausing at a breakpoint, we can rewind and replay parts of the workflow.
+It is essentially like reversal of debugging — instead of just pausing at a breakpoint, we can rewind and replay parts of the workflow.
 This feature is particularly valuable for debugging, testing variations, and refining outputs, as it allows us to:

 Re-run the same input to potentially achieve a more accurate or improved result.